annahutch/singleCVfinemappingfromSuSiE/README.md

 ## 02_singleCVfinemapping.R

-Usage: Rscript 02_singleCVfinemapping.R $file $N1 $N0
-within a slurm script as an array job
+Usage: Rscript 02_singleCVfinemapping.R $file within a slurm script as an array job

-where $file is the SuSiE output table from Chris, $N1 is the number of cases in the GWAS and $N0 is the number of controls in the GWAS and the array job is ran over how many regions have evidence of a single CV
+where $file is the SuSiE output table from Chris and the array job is ran over how many regions have evidence of a single CV

 Output: res_$file/ directory containing .RDS files with the output from single CV fine-mapping with corrcoverage adjustment for the regions with evidence of a single CV from SuSiE